fitnr/twitter_bot_utils/readme.md

 * `-v, --verbose`: Log to stdout
 * `-c, --config`: path to a config file.
 This is a JSON or YAML file laid out according to the below format.

-You can also pass authentication arguments with these options arguments.
+You can also pass authentication arguments with these arguments.

 * `--key`: Twitter user key
 * `--secret`: Twitter user secret